Aircraft Drag Reduction

-In flight, airplane produces drag.
+In flight, any airplane produces drag.
 This total drag is a combination, or the sum of induced drag (as a result of lift produced by the wing) and parasite drag.
-Note that: when an aircraft increases speed, induced drag becomes less and parasite drag increases.
+Note that: when an aircraft increases speed, induced drag becomes less (due to a lower angle of attack) and parasite drag increases.

 This is drag as a result of generating lift by the aircraft.
 We as a pilot have some influence on induced drag by extending or retracting flaps and or slats.
 As an aircraft kit builder there is not much we can do about this (apart from redesigning large parts of the airplane).
-With higher speeds this form of drag reduces.
+With higher speeds this form of drag reduces (lower AoA).

 Parasite drag is the sum of profile (the shape of the fuselage) and interference drag (occurs where the wings, antenna's, tail and undercarriage are attached on the fuselage).
-Thus every part of the aircraft that sticks out in the wind generates this form of drag and if we can keep this to a minimum we gain.
+Thus every part of the aircraft that sticks out in the wind generates this form of drag and if we can keep this to a minimum, we have an advantage.
 In contrary to induced drag this form of drag increases with speed.

-By regularly washing and waxing the aircraft and keep the surface as clean and smooth as possible (propeller too) we reduce drag caused by dirt and bugs.
-As a minor side effect it will look great when visiting other flying clubs and airports.
+By regularly washing and waxing the aircraft and keep the surface as clean and smooth as possible (yes, propeller too) we reduce drag in the boundary layer caused by dirt and bugs.
+As a minor side effect is that your aircraft will look great when visiting other flying clubs and airports.

-By properly aligning the wings, flaps, tail feathers and all control surfaces in such a way that the aircraft flies straight and level without any input from you and no with control surface deflection drag is reduced enormously.
-Imagine an aircraft that flies left turns hands off, in this situation you need constant input to the right causing drag and performance will suffer.
+By properly aligning the wings, flaps, tail feathers and all control surfaces in such a way that the aircraft flies straight and level without any input from you and no with control surface deflection, drag is also reduced enormously.
+Imagine an aircraft that flies left turns hands off, in this situation you need constant aileron input to the right causing drag and performance will suffer.

-Spend some time accurately rigging your aircraft, checking wing geometry and proper aileron and flap alignment, it will pay off in an easier to fly aircraft with the lowest drag.
+Do spend some time accurately rigging your aircraft, checking wing geometry and proper aileron and flap alignment, it will pay off in an easier to fly (handsoff) aircraft with the lowest drag possible.